mcginty/voyager/README.md

-voya.gr
+voyager
 =======
-automatic road trip memories so friends can be jealous.
+automatic road trip memories to remember the wonder years.